ZackJorquera/petsc-rs/CONTRIBUTING.md

 - [ ] make DMDA use const generic to store the dimensions - this is in the same vein as having DMDA be its own struct type
 - [ ] make set_sizes take an enum that contains both local and global so you can't give two Nones and get an error - IDK if this is that important, I kind of like the current API.
 - [ ] maybe make re-exports from petsc_raw use typedefs if we change the name e.g., `pub type PetscErrorKind = petsc_raw::PetscErrorCodeEnum` not `pub use petsc_raw::PetscErrorCodeEnum as PetscErrorKind`.
 However, this does cause problems for enums, we lose the variants in the docs.
-- [ ] add `KSP::set_compute_operators_single_mat`, if it would even make a different.
-Right now we just ignore one of the operators.
 - [ ] create wrapper macro to synchronize method calls, for example, we could do something like `sync! { petsc.world(), println!("hello process: {}", petsc.world().rank()) }` in place of `petsc_println_all!(petsc.world(), "hello process: {}", petsc.world().rank())`.
 Would this even work?
-- [ ] should rename the `create` methods to be `new` (make things rustier).
-We would have to change the name of the existing private `new` methods.
+- [ ] should we rename the `create` methods to be `new` (make things rustier).
+We would have to change the name of the existing private `new` methods to something else though.
-- [ ] make it so panic! aborts nicely (i.e. it calls PetscAbort and MPI_Abort), maybe we have to make a petsc_abort!.
-Make all uses of panic! use petsc_abort! instead. this includes unwrap, assert_eq, and others probably.
+- [x] make it so `panic!` aborts nicely (i.e. it calls PetscAbort and MPI_Abort), maybe we have to make a petsc_abort!.
+  - [ ] Make all uses of panic! use petsc_abort! instead. this includes unwrap, assert_eq, and others probably.
 I started this to test out the API, but never finished it.
 - [ ] add Quadrature type (https://petsc.org/release/docs/manualpages/FE/PetscQuadrature.html)
   - [ ] do `PetscDTStroudConicalQuadrature`
 - [ ] do `https://petsc.org/release/docs/manualpages/DMPLEX/DMPlexSetClosurePermutationTensor.html`